mickaelchoidev/react-test-datadict/README.md

-# This project is a to do App responsive with React.
+# This project is a responsive todo App  with React.

 ## git clone project
 ## npm install (dependencies)